Generating Proofs

 RISC0_DEV_MODE=0 cargo run --release -- "zkVerify is da best!"

-Replacing zkVerify is da best!
+Replacing zkVerify is da best! with your desired input.

 In summary, the above command will: